coderman64/netsurf-3ds/README.md

 # Netsurf 3DS

-Homebrew 3DS port of the lightweight [NetSurf web browser](https://www.netsurf-browser.org/).
+Work in progress homebrew 3DS port of the lightweight [NetSurf web browser](https://www.netsurf-browser.org/).

 # Installing

-If you want to try it out in its current state, you can find the latest version as a 3DSX file on the [releases page]().
+If you want to try it out in its current state, you can find the latest version as a 3DSX file on the [releases page](https://github.com/coderman64/netsurf-3ds/releases).
 You will also need to download the resources.zip package, and extract the contents it to `/share/netsurf` on your 3DS's SD card. **NetSurf will not run properly without the resources**.

 ## Why not use the default web browser?